 Oil and gas industry is as big and humongous as it gets.
 It has virtually no boundaries and has interference in almost every sphere of life.
 All domains considered, technology has been at the core of the oil and gas sector; on the back of which this industry has thrived, evolving at a much faster pace.
-With that being said, data comes complementary with technology.
-Data from equipment, data from valves, data from wells and data from where not, has flooded the industry.
+With that being said, data comes complimentary with technology.
+Data from equipment, data from valves, data from wells and data from where not, have flooded the industry.
 Apparently, all of the organizations operating in the oil and gas framework are now keeping a separate workforce of individuals, involved in data analysis.
 Their skills of accurately analysing large data sets help derive potential benefits to the company.
 In fact, an article published by McKinsey & Co says that on an average, offshore platforms are operating at only 77% of maximum production potential.
 Rigorous use of data analytics in oil and gas industry can improve this figure substantially.

 However, more than often, people tend to underestimate data analytics as a skill to have, and give more weightage to other skills, be it in an interview, in industry or in life altogether!